redalertcoalition/monorepo/README.md

 git push origin feature/1234/add-a-gizmo
 ```

-When you're done, open a pull request to `master`.
+When you're done, open a pull request to `master` with at least two reviewers.
+Do not merge the branch until it has at least two approvals.
 Any pull request which does not follow these requirements will be declined.

 **ANY DIRECT PUSH TO MASTER WILL RESULT IN REMOVAL FROM THE PROJECT AND A PERMANENT BAN FROM THE ORGANIZATION.
 DO NOT DO THIS, YOU WILL GIVE ME A HEADACHE.**